mantidproject/documents/Design/RecoveryFunction.md

 Currently the preferred option is to have a script that can amalgamate the workspace histories in the current instance of Mantid and generate a single script.
 This can be done by comparing time/date-stamps, algorithm names and input parameters.

+### Notes/considerations

+In sequential fitting algoritms may run with the same timestamp, but have different outputs.
+This suggests that string comparison as well as timestamp comparison will be necessary.

 ## Open questions

 * How much overlap would this functionality have with Project Saving?